 Details: Health certificates require original ink signatures from the issuing USDA Accredited Veterinarian and the endorsing APHIS Veterinary Medical Officer with the application of the APHIS embossed seal.
 Submissions through the online Veterinary Export Health Certification System (VEHCS) cannot be accepted at this time.

-The Egyptian General Organization of Veterinary Service (GOVS) will allow the import of one-day old poultry and hatchery eggs from zones (county level in case of the United States) or countries free from poultry diseases (specifically, HPAI).
+Note: The Egyptian General Organization of Veterinary Service (GOVS) will allow the import of one-day old poultry and hatchery eggs from zones (county level in case of the United States) or countries free from poultry diseases (specifically, HPAI).
 This poultry must come from parent flocks that are free of avian influenza antibodies.
 (June 2016)

 For all U.S. origin day-old poultry and hatching eggs, the following statement must be included on the VS Form 17-6, under item 13: